itsjunetime/smserver/README.md

 - [x] Send texts from browser without on-device interaction
 - [x] View all attachments in browser
 - [ ] Send images/attachments from browser
-- [ ] Display new messages when they arrive
 - [x] Automatic checking for new messages
+- [ ] Notifications on-device whenever new messages arrive
 - [x] Display notifier for which conversations have unread messages
 - [x] Persistent defaults